OEM Software License Negotiation Consulting

 Keep Me On Your Team

-Per month · 12-month minimum
+Per month · 12-month minimum · existing clients only

-• Any new OEM products covered — no per-product fee
+• Any new OEM products covered, no per-product fee

 • Dedicated availability across your full contract portfolio